Don’t Stop Believing – Your Garden Reinvented

 - Companion Crop – Plant two or more crops with varying maturity dates around each other.
 After the first crop is harvested, your garden will continue flourishing.
 Radishes next to cucumbers are great companions.
 Radishes will be harvested before the cucumbers start to produce too much shade.

 - Staggered Crop – Plant the same crop every few weeks in order to not be bombarded by the entire crop at once.
-Tomatoes and peas are crops you’d want in small batches through the whole season.
+Tomatoes and peas are crops you’d want in small batches throughout the whole season.

 - Same Crop – Plant the same crop with different maturity dates.
 Seed packets will display the days to maturity on the packets.
 Broccoli is an example crop with various maturity dates.